Burning Sensations After Pooping: 7 Causes & Treatments.

 - In chronic conditions, You may feel a skin stage at the anorectal opening.

-- In severe cases; blood on the outside of the stool.
+- In severe cases, blood is on the outside of the stool.

 What to expect: